j50n/deno-dijkstras-algorithm/README.md

 This reduced the memory footprint needed for the graph and speeds up graph creation and lookups.

-This code was adapted to Typescript/Deno from
+This code was adapted from Typescript/Deno from
 [A Walkthrough of Dijkstra's Algorithm (In JavaScript!)](https://medium.com/@adriennetjohnson/a-walkthrough-of-dijkstras-algorithm-in-javascript-e94b74192026) on Medium.
 This code was originally part of [BlackholeSuns](https://github.com/j50n/blackholesuns), an open source project